saabalde/2023_Lventricosus_Species_Complex/MCMCtree/README.md

     mcmctree MCMC_mtDNA_step2.ctl 2>&1 | tee log_MCMCtree_mtDNA.txt
     mcmctree MCMC_nuclear_step2.ctl 2>&1 | tee log_MCMCtree_nuclear.txt

 You can use one of the tutorials above to learn how to interpret the results.
+Also, if you want to replicate exactly our results note that I usually use "12345" and "54321" as seeds.

 ### Plot the results
 I used the "MCMCtreeR_PlotChronogram.R" script and the [MCMCtreeR package](https://github.com/PuttickMacroevolution/MCMCtreeR) to plot the results, but there are many ways to do this.
 If you are interested on exploring all the options that this amazing package offers, have a look at [this awesome tutorial](https://github.com/PuttickMacroevolution/MCMCtreeR/blob/master/vignettes/MCMCtree_plot_pdf.pdf) written by its developer, Mark Puttick.